MicroscopyGuy/PingBoard/README.md

 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

 **What does it do?**
-PingBoard is a dashboard application that sends out pings to a specified IPAddress or domain for real-time tracking of network conditions on an informative dashboard.
+PingBoard is a monitoring application that sends out pings to a specified IPAddress or domain for real-time tracking of network conditions on an informative dashboard.
 Later on, it will also support functionality such as Traceroute and Dns resolution.